 I wanted to change my behavior.
 So I made a simple computer program to reprogram myself.

 The more you do something the harder it is to change your behavior.
-Maybe you want to exercise but you end up watching TV for 3 hours instead.
-Watching TV, reading books and playing video games often prevents people from getting what they really want.
+Maybe you want to exercise but you end up watching TV for three hours instead.
+Watching TV, reading books, and playing video games often prevent people from getting what they really want.
 You are programmed to sit still.
 So you don't take the actions you need to take to achieve your goals.

 Bad habits are hard to break but so are good ones.

 Wishing and Hoping

 If you are not doing the work to accomplish your goals then you are just wishing and hoping.
 A lot of people want to lose weight but they don't change their behavior.
 Wanting something is not enough.
 You need to take action.
 Starting a task that you are not in the habit of doing is often the hardest part.

 Getting off the couch and onto a treadmill can be harder than running for 40 minutes.
 One of the main reasons people don't take action is because they are programmed not to.
 It is easier to do what you normally do.
 Reprogram your brain, take action and get what you want.

 Affirmations are positive statements that are repeated hundreds of times.
 I only need to add a command to a computer program once for it to work.
 Your brain is not the same as a computer.
 Statements or commands need to be repeated over and over again.
 Reprogramming your mind requires repetition.

 Say 'Cold showers are refreshing' 20 times a day and eventually you will get into the habit of having cold showers.
 Keep telling yourself that you like to exercise while you watch TV and you will probably get into the habit of exercising while you watch TV.
 It worked for me.

 - I like to exercise while I watch TV.